Sandara Park

-Park is one of the most popular South Korean celebrities in the Philippines, where she is known by fans as the Pambansang Krung-Krung (National Crazy Personality).
-She is considered an influential figure in the Korean wave, and has been called the "BoA of the Philippines" in reference to South Korean singer BoA who also experienced great success abroad.

-In 2004, Park released her first EP, Sandara, which sold over 100,000 physical copies, making it the only album by a South Korean artist to be certified platinum by the Philippine Association of the Record Industry (PARI).
-She acted in several Philippine films between 2004 and 2007, including Bcuz of U, for which she won the award for Best New Actress the 21st PMPC Star Award for Movies.
-In 2009, Park debuted as a member of 2NE1 with the single "Fire", which immediately catapulted the group to fame.
-She also released her first Korean single, "Kiss", featuring fellow 2NE1 member CL, in 2009.
-The group's hiatus beginning in 2015 allowed Park to focus on her television career, co-hosting the South Korean variety show Two Yoo Project Sugar Man, and appearing as a judge on the Philippine talent show Pinoy Boyband Superstar.
+In 2004, Park released her first extended play (EP), Sandara, which sold over 100,000 physical copies, making it the only album by a South Korean artist to be certified platinum by the Philippine Association of the Record Industry (PARI).
+She acted in several Philippine films between 2004 and 2007, including Bcuz of U (2004), for which she won the award for Best New Actress at the 21st PMPC Star Awards for Movies.
+In 2009, Park released her first Korean single, "Kiss", featuring fellow 2NE1 member CL.

+2NE1's hiatus in 2015 allowed Park to focus on her television career, including co-hosting the South Korean variety show Two Yoo Project Sugar Man, and appearing as a judge on the Philippine talent show Pinoy Boyband Superstar.
 She also acted in several web series, including Dr. Ian (2016), for which she won Best Actress at a Korean web festival.

-Following 2NE1's disbandment at the end of 2016, Park renewed her contract with YG Entertainment.
-She would later leave YG following her contract expiration in May 2021.
-Abyss Company announced in September that Park would be joining the agency.
+Following 2NE1's disbandment at the end of 2016, Park renewed her contract with YG Entertainment until her contract expiration in May 2021.

+In September 2021, Abyss Company announced that Park would be joining the agency.
+In July 2023, she released her first album in South Korea with the digital EP Sandara Park.
+After 2NE1 reformed in July 2024, Park resumed group activities under YG Entertainment.

 Early life

-Sandara Park was born on November 12, 1984, in Busan, South Korea.
-Her unusual three-syllable given name means "wise and clever" and is based on the childhood nickname of 7th century general Gim Yu-sin.
+Sandara Park was born on November 12, 1984, in Busanjin District, Busan, South Korea.
+Her unusual three-syllable given name means "wise and clever" and is based on the childhood nickname of 7th century general Kim Yu-sin.
 She has two siblings: Thunder, who is a former member of K-pop boy group MBLAQ, and a younger sister named Durami.

-Aside from her native Korean, she is also fluent in Tagalog, English and Chinese.
+Aside from her native Korean, she is also fluent in Tagalog and English.

 Park's family moved to Daegu in 1993.
 However, Park's father was unable to make ends meet, and the family moved to the Philippines in hopes of rebuilding his career in 1994.
-According to Park, she was initially lonely in the Philippines because she wasn't fluent in Filipino, the national language, and her pronunciation of the language was not good.
+According to Park, she was initially lonely in the Philippines because she was not fluent in Filipino, the national language, and her pronunciation of the language was not good.
 She later said she worked hard to correct her pronunciation in hopes of one day becoming a celebrity, which was a dream she had harbored since hearing K-pop boy band Seo Taiji and Boys in 1992.